Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: General Lipschitz Loss Functions

-with probability at least $1-O(n^{-C_1})$ for some constants $C_1,C>0$ (may depend on $T$) and sufficiently large $n$. \end{corollary} We suspect that the above bound is also near optimal up to a logarithmic factor for ReLU activation.
-The analysis of double descent phenomenon for general Lipschitz loss function is similar to the one for MSE loss as in~\ref{sec7}.
+We suspect that the above bound is also near optimal up to a logarithmic factor.
+The analysis of the double descent phenomenon for general Lipschitz loss functions is similar to that for the MSE loss as in Section~\ref{sec7}.

-\section{Comparison with existing results}
+\section{Comparison with Existing Results}

-We compare our results with those in~\citep{huiyuan2023Nonasymptotic} for two-layer Relu network and classical generalization theory, and demonstrate our superiority.

-The result for two-layer Relu network for regression problem in overparametrised regime obtained in~\citep{huiyuan2023Nonasymptotic} is as follows \begin{theorem} Under the same conditions with us, the regularized network estimator $g(\cdot ; \hat{\theta})$ with $\lambda = C_1\sigma_\epsilon\sqrt{dlogn/n}$ satisfies

-with probability at least $1 - O(n^{-C_2})$. \end{theorem} Therefore, it is clear that, except for the approximation terms, the second term (variance term) has exactly the same form with us except for the potential constant.
-This suggests that the tools of ridge-lasso duality and the collinearity of optimal weights used there is not necessary.